SourangshuGhosh/Stochastic-Outlier-Selection-SOS-/README.rst

 -------

-All software in this repository is distributed under the terms of the BSD Simplified License.
+All software in this repository is distributed under the terms of the MIT License.
 The full license is in the LICENSE file.